monktastic/hackmd/spirituality/nonduality.md

 > When you are in the second stage, although you feel that the ‘I’ does not exist, the basic substance of the universe, or the Supreme Truth, still exists.
 Although you recognise that all the different phenomena are the extension of this basic substance or Supreme Truth, yet there still exists the opposition of basic substance versus external phenomena.
 Not until the distinctions of all phenomena disappear, and everything goes back to truth or Heaven, will you have absolute peace and unity...
 This is because phenomena themselves are basic substance, and **apart from phenomena there is no basic substance to be found.** The reality of basic substance exists right in the unreality of phenomena, which change ceaselessly and have no constant form.
 This is the Truth.

-Consciousness / awareness / mind does not "precede" or "transcend" or "host" or "manifest" appearances; it IS precisely those appearances, _and nothing else besides_.
-The feeling of continuity or a unifying principle that suggests a singular entity spanning time / space / experiences is seen to be utterly imaginary — and the very question "well then who / what is imagining it?" is also seen to be fundamentally confused.
+Consciousness / awareness / mind does not "precede" or "transcend" or "host" or "manifest as" appearances; it IS precisely those appearances, _and nothing else besides_.
+The feeling of continuity or a unifying principle that suggests a singular entity spanning time / space / experiences is finally seen to be utterly imaginary — and the very question "well then who / what is imagining it?" is also seen to be fundamentally confused.

 [Rob Burbea](http://www.awakeningtoreality.com/2009/07/realizing-nature-of-mind.html):